AlbertHernandez/typescript-library-template/README.md

    - 📦 Create a release
    - ☁️ Publish the new version to NPM
 9. 🐦‍🔥 Use of ESModules instead of CommonJS, which is the standard in JavaScript, while allowing clients to use the library regardless of whether they use ESModules or CommonJS.
+10. 📦 Use of [pnpm](https://pnpm.io/) as package manager, which is faster and more efficient than npm or yarn.

 ## 🤩 Other templates